 It’s impossible for a company to derive benefits from desk booking when frustrated employees spend too much time asking questions like these, instead of focusing on their real work.

-However, when employees have access to good desk booking resources, it can lead to a host of benefits like greater productivity and improved employee experience.
+However, when employees have access to good desk booking resources like a good desk booking guide, it can lead to a host of benefits like greater productivity and improved employee experience.